-Well, I promise you won’t find a better or more complete Osprey Porter 46 review than this one.
+Well, I promise you won’t find a more experienced Osprey Porter 46 reviewer than me.

 How can I be so sure?

-Well, over six years I’ve taken my Osprey Porter 46 backpack to over 50+ countries across six continents!
-I’ve taken this backpack through the Amazon jungle, over the hills of Nepal, backpacking through Europe, and to the Grand Canyon.
-I travel full time and write a backpacker travel blog for a living, so I’ve put my Osprey porter through some serious testing!
+I’ve taken this bag through the Amazon jungle, over the hills of Nepal, backpacking through Europe (4 times), through Mexico for six months, all around South America, and on a road trip in Tasmania.
+Ok you get the point: I travel full time and write a travel blog for a living, so I’ve put my Osprey porter through some serious testing!

 So how does the Porter backpack hold up?

-[affiliate disclosure: if you purchase a bag through the links on this site, I may get a small commission at no additional cost to you.
-You don’t have to use my links to buy, but if this Osprey Porter 46 review is helpful to you, it’s a nice way to say thank you!]
+[affiliate disclosure: if you purchase a bag through the links on this site, I may get a small commission at no additional cost to you]

 Here’s the bottom line on the Osprey Porter 46: it’s a truly excellent all-around backpack for most types of travelers.
 It offers the versatility and functionality of a backpack but the style and ease of a porter bag or suitcase.
 I would highly recommend this backpack to almost every type of traveler except for hardcore hikers who need a little more serious backpack for handling the wilderness.